Download Model

 The manifest is a JSON file (parsers.json) hosted on each GitHub release.
 It maps language names to platform-specific download URLs:

-The manifest is cached locally alongside the parser binaries and refreshed on version upgrades.
+The manifest caches locally alongside the parser binaries and refreshes on version upgrades.

 Pre-Downloading Parsers¶

-For production deployments, CI environments, or offline use, download parsers explicitly rather than relying on auto-download at runtime.
+For production, CI, or offline environments, download parsers explicitly rather than relying on auto-download at runtime.

 Inspecting the Cache¶